 Prior to taking part in the MVP training, mentors were asked how much they agreed or disagreed with a number of statements relating to leadership using a five point scale from strongly agree to strongly disagree (Figure 1).
-The majority of mentors perceived themselves as a leader and agreed with the statements: I see myself as a leader (69.4%; n=43); and, I see myself as a role model to younger students (75.8%; n=47).
-However, only half (54.8%; n=34) of mentors agreed that others saw them as a role model to younger students prior to taking part in the training.
-There was no significant association between age or sex and the proportion of mentors agreeing with each statement.
+The majority of mentors perceived themselves as a leader and agreed with the statements: I see myself as a leader (65.0%; n=91); and, I see myself as a role model to younger students (75.7%; n=106).
+However, only half (58.6%; n=82) of mentors agreed that others saw them as a role model to younger students prior to taking part in the training.
+A significantly higher proportion of female mentors (65.6%; n=59) agreed that others saw them as a role model to younger students, compared to male mentors (45.8%; n=22; p<0.05).
+There was no significant associations between age or sex and the proportion of mentors agreeing with each of the other statements.